 In more recent times Castle Hill was a set for several movies: The Lord of The Rings and The Chronicles of Narnia.

 *The Waitaha were a nation of nations that settled in New Zealand long before the arrival of the Maori.
 They came from Oceania and the Americas and settled here to live in peace and harmony as one nation.

-Akaroa (Maori: Long Harbour) is a quaint little township about one hour’s drive from the retreat centre.
+Akaroa (Maori: Long Harbour) is a quaint little township about one hour’s drive from the Governors Bay.
 It lies in the heart of the second volcano and is a place of incredible natural beauty and magic.
 The beautiful harbour dominates the landscape and its crystal clear waters are home to the world’s smallest and rarest miniature dolphins, the Hectors Dolphin as well as New Zealand fur seals, little blue penguins and a myriad of bird life.